andrey-svx/Inklukva/README.md

 # Inklukva
-Application allows the user to get ingredient masses for making bread dough.
+App allows the user to get ingredients list for making bread sourdough and dough.
 The user sets input values and automatically gets output.
-The app is designed based on Apple HIG.
-App is in progress now.
+The app design is Apple HIG compliant.
+MVVM is utilized to lean view controller.
+FRP is coded via Combine.
+App is in TestFlight now.